lenarddome/psp/README.md

 # Here we run the MCMC for 400 iterations, but the partitioning
 # will stop if the population of all regions reach 200.
 # Note that we have to load our utility function into
-# the clusters, because psp_global is currently parallelized.
+# the clusters, because psp_global will run parallel.
 out <- psp_global(model, psp_control(lower = rep(0, 2),
                                    upper = rep(1, 2),
                                    init = rep(0.5, 2),